black-puppydog/lykin_tutorial/part_6_update_ui/README.md

 ### Create Peer List Template

 This one couldn't be much simpler.
 We define a `div` element for our list of peers and populate an unordered list.
-We first try to display the name of the peer and fallback to the public key if the `name` field is an empty.
-Each peer in this template corresponds with an instance of the `Peer` struct defined in our `src/db.rs` file.
+We first try to display the name of the peer and fallback to the public key if the `name` string is empty.
+Each peer in this template corresponds with an instance of the `Peer` struct defined in our `src/db.rs` file, hence the `name` and `public_key` fields.

 `templates/peer_list.html.tera`